 Becoming a pharmacist is a great idea because they all make six figures and there is a Walgreen’s on every corner.
 If you can complete the schooling, this is a powerful career for military spouses.
 It is important to note that the schooling is extremely competitive and challenging.
 Transferring credits from duty station to duty station is another important factor to consider before starting a program.

-A medical technologist is fancy name for a lab technician who analyzes and tests body fluids and tissues.
+A medical technologist analyzes and tests body fluids and tissues.
 This means you typically work in a lab running blood work and other lab tests and reporting the results into an electronic medical record.
 Sometimes you are also the person obtaining the sample of blood or other bodily fluid from patients in a clinic or hospital setting.

 Places to work include local hospitals, clinics or a blood bank.
 This position requires a Bachelors Degree and some states require licensure.